saraho4237/BGC_survey_analysis/README.md

 * Trying different classifiers besides random forests (logistic regression, gradient boosting, etc.)
 * Using Latent Dirichlet Allocation (LDA) to improve latent topics.
 * Collecting up-to-date retention information to find out if the model is predictive of actual retention (not just planned retention).

+## If you would like to contribute to the great programming at the Boys and Girls Club of Rosebud, donate [here](https://www.paypal.com/donate/?token=8QK1jdyb7m8yYDeDVMJfzwD6loKnVRq7aChJ9Skfk3U__1SYmPjAK2mgdDo6qgvNgLtqG0&country.x=US&locale.x=).